altruios/namshubettulpa/public/namshubettuple/reset-2.md

 In time the carpet returned to a bland silvery wool.~ *It was fuzzy under her hand as she lifted herself up.*
 ~Everything was either grey or white in the room she was in - a crystal chandelier overhung what appeared to be the entrance off to her left, under a marble staircase casting dark shadows through the moonlight.
-A beam of yellow light emanating from her right, blinding her when she turned her head that way, her eyes had trouble adjusting at first.
+A beam of yellow light emanating from her right, blinding her ~* when she turned her head that way*,~ her eyes had trouble adjusting at first.
 When they cleared she saw a man sitting at a table in what looked to be a small alcove area next to the kitchen.~ "Okay, so this is a bit much to explain,"
 *Rossin’s hand trembled a bit as he took a sip of the liquid, dripping down his fingers, gleaming like rubies against the warm, amber kitchen light.